 If you feel overwhelmed, underqualified to teach Montessori even at home, and/or afraid to get started, then this post is for you.
-Recently, I wrote the post How to Start Using Montessori at Home.
+I have a post How to Start Using Montessori at Home.
 I hope you read and follow the ideas.
 Still, you may feel hesitant to get started, afraid you’ll present materials incorrectly, or just feel overwhelmed by parenting and/or life in general right now.

 Here are 4 tips to hopefully reassure you that it’s alright to start where you are:

 1. You really don’t need Montessori training to use Montessori at home.

 While my Montessori certification gave me confidence in using Montessori with my children, it wasn’t essential.
 I first began using Montessori education in 1975 at the day care center where I taught.
 I had the guidance of an Association Montessori International (AMI) trained teacher and her albums and read a lot of Maria Montessori’s books, but I had never even seen a Montessori school before I converted my classroom into a Montessori-oriented classroom.
 My first post here, How Montessori Can Be a Life Journey, tells a bit more about my Montessori journey.